 I have several sewing heroes, but first and foremost it has to be my parents.
-My parents are not traditional, when I say parents, I mean my mom and my gramma.
+My parents are not traditional: when I say parents, I mean my mom and my gramma.
 They both made such an impact raising me, since my father was not in the picture.
-These two strong ladies, were constantly creating when I was growing up.
-Between watching “Bold and the Beautiful” and watching them create, I knew by age 8, that I wanted to be a designer.
+These two strong ladies were constantly creating when I was growing up.
+Between watching “Bold and the Beautiful” and watching them create, I knew by age 8 that I wanted to be a designer.
 I never really thought that sewing was part of that, I just knew I wanted to create.
 My mom and gramma would sew up the most elaborate costumes for Halloween, create completely unique bedroom bedding sets, and pair up the most unique fabrics you had ever seen.
-Unfortunately they never taught me to sew, but seeing them doing and creating definitely planted the seed for me.
+Unfortunately, they never taught me to sew, but seeing them doing and creating definitely planted the seed for me.
 Here is a picture of us, just after I graduated college with a Bachelor’s of Fine Art in Fashion Design circa 2004!

 I was a generally good student in advanced level classes, but I really didn’t like school much.
 As soon as I was old enough to drive, I would conveniently sleep in so I didn’t have to go to first period, but I always made it to Mrs. Jetton’s class.
 I always wanted to be in her classroom.
 She is also part of the reason I chose to be a Family and Consumer Sciences teacher.
 I hoped then and still do now that I could be as impactful to someone as she was for me.
 In addition to teaching me a life long skill of sewing, she always listened to my random stories and rants and provided advice when needed.
 In the picture below, you will see us together when I traveled back to Charlotte to do a fashion show.
 I believe it was around 2008 ish. (sorry for the crappy quality)

 Last but not least, I give you super hero #3!
-Super hero #3 is not a specific person but the league of sewcialist I follow on Instagram!
+Super hero #3 is not a specific person but the league of sewcialists I follow on Instagram!
 There are so many talented individuals out there sharing their love for sewing and creating everyday online.
 Social media can often times be overwhelming with all the political posts and negativity, but I find that there is a great community of makers out there that inspire me everyday!
 I know a lot about sewing and design but I don’t know everything.
 I love seeing different sewing techniques and people’s creativity.
-What is knowledge is you never share it?
+What is knowledge if you never share it?